 Will County State's Attorney James Glasgow created Paws-4-Kids as a pet therapy program designed to comfort abused children who visit the Will County Children’s Advocacy Center.
 When children and their families arrive at the CAC, they have the opportunity of being greeted by our dogs.

 Studies have shown that these gentle therapy dogs ease and comfort children, and the children, in turn, provide a more thorough and detailed description of the traumatic events that necessitated their interview.

-Kiwi is our Black Labrador “facility dog”.
-Shortly after her birth, Kiwi was selected for training as a service dog based upon her temperament, attitude, and interaction with people.
-Kiwi was donated by Support Dogs, Inc. Kiwi provides comfort, compassion, and companionship to children seeking services at the CAC.
+Kiwi is our Black Labrador facility dog.
+Shortly after her birth, Kiwi was selected for training as a service dog based on her temperament, attitude, and interaction with people.
+Kiwi was donated by Duo Dogs, Inc. Kiwi provides comfort, compassion, and companionship to children seeking services at the CAC.